General Requirement

 There is a wonderful guest opinion by Francis Diebold over at the Daily Pennsylvanian about general requirements and undergraduate education.
 The opinion may be a little bit too free market for some, but I find it very compelling.

 The key problem is more fundamental than the mere content of USCAR-type requirements (more on that later).
 Instead, it's their existence that enables groups to impose their views on others -- not by competing successfully for student interest but rather by lobbying successfully for faculty votes.
-Achieving the coveted status of "requirement" is immensely valuable to those involved, allowing them to skirt competition and force themselves on unwilling victims.
+Achieving the coveted status of "requirement" is immensely valuable to those involved, allowing them to skirt competition and force themselves on unwilling victims.and

 The study-by-force associated with USCAR-type requirements harms students, the University and society by misdirecting the allocation of one of our most valuable resources: aggressively keen and curious young minds.